MasterOminousDev/Ominous-Engine/README.md

 ## Important Information

-Check the docs folder for info to compile the game
+Check the docs folder for information

 Read `building.md` to compile, it has all the information that you need for compiling the game.